This page introduces key concepts for Ray clusters:

 Ray nodes are implemented as pods when running on Kubernetes.

 Every Ray cluster has one node which is designated as the head node of the cluster.
 The head node is identical to other worker nodes, except that it also runs singleton processes responsible for cluster management such as the autoscaler and the Ray driver processes which run Ray jobs.
-Ray may schedule tasks and actors on the head node just like any other worker node, unless configured otherwise.
+Ray may schedule tasks and actors on the head node just like any other worker node, which is not desired in large-scale clusters.
+See Configuring the head node for the best practice in large-scale clusters.

 Worker nodes do not run any head node management processes, and serve only to run user code in Ray tasks and actors.
 They participate in distributed scheduling, as well as the storage and distribution of Ray objects in cluster memory.